hejackson2/tkinter-pandas/README.md

 # tkinter-pandas
-Testing the display of a pandas dataframe in a Tkinter application
+testing the display of dataframe w/ tkinter